Abu Dhabi: Qasr Al Hosn

-Parks and gardens
+Parks, gardens, zoo, and beaches

-Abu Dhabi has several parks and gardens and more than 400 km of coastline, of which 10 km are public beaches.
+Abu Dhabi has several parks, gardens, a zoo, and more than 400 km of coastline, of which 10 km are public beaches.

 Economy

 The UAE's large hydrocarbon wealth gives it one of the highest GDP per capita in the world and Abu Dhabi owns the majority of these resources—95% of the oil and 92% of gas.
 Abu Dhabi thus holds 9% of the world's proven oil reserves (98.2bn barrels) and almost 5% of the world's natural gas (5.8 e9m3).
-As of April 2022 oil production in the UAE was about 3.0 million barrels per day (BPD).
+As of April 2022, oil production in the UAE was about 3.0 million barrels per day (BPD).
 The UAE is looking to expand its maximum production capacity from approximately 4 million BPD to 5 million BPD by 2030.
 In recent years, the focus has turned to gas as increasing domestic consumption for power, desalination and reinjection of gas into oil fields increases demand.
 Gas extraction is not without its difficulties, however, as demonstrated by the sour gas project at Shah where the gas is rich in hydrogen sulfide content and expensive to develop and process.

 In 2009, the government diversified its economic plans.
 Served by high oil prices, the country's non-oil and gas GDP outstripped that attributable to the energy sector.
 Non-oil and gas GDP now constitutes 64% of the UAE's total GDP.
 This trend is reflected in Abu Dhabi with substantial new investment in industry, real estate, tourism and retail.
 As Abu Dhabi is the largest oil producer of the UAE, it has reaped the most benefits from this trend.
-It has taken on an active diversification and liberalization program to reduce the UAE's reliance on the hydrocarbon sector.
+It has taken on an active diversification and liberalisation program to reduce the UAE's reliance on the hydrocarbon sector.
 This is evident in the emphasis on industrial diversification with the completion of free zones, Industrial City of Abu Dhabi, twofour54 Abu Dhabi media free zone and the construction of another, ICAD II, in the pipeline.
 There has also been a drive to promote tourism and real estate with the Abu Dhabi Tourism Authority and the Tourism and Development Investment Company undertaking several large-scale development projects.
 These will be served by improved transport infrastructure, with a new port, an expanded airport and a proposed rail link between Abu Dhabi and Dubai all in the development stages.